 One of the primary benefits of earning your online DNP is the diversity of career options you’ll be able to pursue.
 Professionals with this degree work in a wide range of environments, including health care organizations, academic entities, government agencies, and private corporations.

 Regardless of what path you choose, holding the terminal degree in your field can qualify you for higher earning potential.
 According to PayScale, the average salary for people holding a DNP is $103,713, compared to an average salary of $95,922 for individuals with an MSN and $86,524 for those with a BSN.

 And if you choose to focus on the managerial side of health care, you might also qualify for roles with a higher salary.
 The median pay for medical and health services managers is $104,280, per the U.S. Bureau of Labor Statistics.

 Let’s take an in-depth look at a few of your career options:

 Where can you work?

-- Primary care private practices
+- Primary care

-- Community health agencies
+- Community clinics

 Chief Nursing Officer

-Chief nursing officers (CNOs) direct nursing services at a healthcare facility, monitor the quality of service, and supervise nursing managers.
+Chief nursing officers (CNOs) direct nursing services at a health care facility, monitor the quality of service, and supervise nursing managers.
 They follow strict safety policies to ensure adequate patient care and collaborate with hospital leadership to design innovative patient care strategies.